cronologic-de/ug_ndigo6g/source/packform/index.rst

 Packets are retrieved by :cpp:func:`ndigo6g12_read`.
 They are of type :cpp:struct:`crono_packet`.

 - Each hit on an ADC channel is stored in one packet.
-For ADC-packets.
+  Two consecutive packets on the same ADC channel must have a minimum distance of 4 ADC samles.

 - All TDC hits within the time given by :cpp:member:`ndigo6g12_param_info::tdc_rollover_period` are stored in a single